 Choose the Right Caulk

 In an RV, where flexibility is crucial due to vibrations and movement, a flexible and durable caulk that can withstand the rigors of the road and the weather is best.
-But even in an RV, there are certain types of caulk for specific jobs.
-You’ll also want to buy caulk in the correct packaging — tubes that fit into caulk guns for larger jobs and squeeze tubes for smaller touch-ups.
+However, even in an RV, there are specific types of caulk for particular jobs.
+You’ll also want to buy caulk in the correct packaging — tubes that fit into caulk guns for larger jobs and manual squeeze tubes for more minor touch-ups.

 Prepare the Surface

-Just like with painting, proper surface preparation is one of the most important smooth caulking tips.
-For both homes and RVs, a clean, dry surface is important to ensure the caulk adheres properly.
+Just like with painting, proper surface preparation is one of the most essential smooth caulking tips.
+For both homes and RVs, a clean, dry surface is vital to ensure the caulk adheres properly.
 Thoroughly clean the area to be caulked, removing any dirt, dust, or old caulk.
+Commercial products are available, and many professionals recommend using denatured alcohol in a spray bottle for the same effect (Note that while isopropyl (rubbing) alcohol may work, it’s not the same as denatured alcohol).

 You may also find a caulk remover/applicator tool helpful.